 - 1. Click the Events tab, and then click the Motion button. - 2.
-For each camera head, click Head [#] to select the head to configure, and then perform the following steps. - Define the motion detection area.
+Define the motion detection area.

 The entire field of view is highlighted for motion detection by default.
-To define the motion detection area, use any of the following tools: - Click Clear All to remove all motion detection areas on the video image. - Click Set All to set the motion detection area to span the entire video image. - To set a specific motion detection area, click Select Area then click and drag anywhere on the video image. - To clear a specific motion detection area, click Clear Area then click and drag over any motion detection area. - Use the Zoom In and Zoom Out buttons to locate specific areas in the video image. - In the Sensitivity field, enter a percentage number to define how much each pixel must change before it is considered in motion.
-The higher the sensitivity, the smaller the amount of pixel change is required before motion is detected. - In the Threshold field, enter a percentage number to define how many pixels must change before the image is considered to have motion.
-The higher the threshold, the higher the number of pixels must change before the image is considered to have motion. - 6.
-If the camera is connected to a third-party video management system (VMS), click All Heads, and then click to select the checkbox for Enable Onvif MotionAlarm Event.

-When it is enabled, the camera can send motion alarm information to the VMS according to the appropriate ONVIF protocol.
+To define the motion detection area, use any of the following tools:

+- Click Clear All to remove all motion detection areas on the video image. - Click Set All to set the motion detection area to span the entire video image. - To set a specific motion detection area, click Select Area then click and drag anywhere on the video image. - To clear a specific motion detection area, click Clear Area then click and drag over any motion detection area. - Use the Zoom In and Zoom Out buttons to locate specific areas in the video image. - 3.
+In the Sensitivity field, enter a percentage number to define how much each pixel must change before it is considered in motion.
+The higher the sensitivity, the smaller the amount of pixel change is required before motion is detected. - 4.
+In the Threshold field, enter a percentage number to define how many pixels must change before the image is considered to have motion.
+The higher the threshold, the higher the number of pixels must change before the image is considered to have motion. - 5.
+If the camera is connected to a third-party video management system (VMS), check to select the checkbox for the Enable Onvif MotionAlarm Event.
+When it is enabled, the H.264 camera can send motion alarm information to the VMS according to the appropriate ONVIF protocol. - 6.
+Click Apply to save the settings.